IQTLabs/secure-bioinformatics-reuse/README.md

 ## Goal

-The goal of the subproject is to assess security vulnerabilities in open source bioinformatic software packages.
+The goal of the subproject is to assess security vulnerabilities in open source bioinformatics software packages.

 ## Approach